nsai/sampler-code/README.md

 How to run : python polysampler.py  <input_file> <output_file> <n_results>

-Example: "python polysampler.py   mixture.txt mixture.out 1000"
+Also can run as executable: "./polysampler.py mixture.txt mixture.out 1000"